 Cumulative exposure is the amount of exposure to light, given to a light sensitive paper, from the time being removed from its light tight box, exposed, manipulated, developed, washed, and eventually stopped.

-Cumulative exposure can be defined as follows: cumulative exposure is the amount of exposure to light, given to a light sensitive paper, from the time being removed from its light tight box, exposed, manipulated, developed, washed and eventually stopped.
-From this point (fixation) the paper is no longer light sensitive, and will not be affected by further exposure.
-It is possible at this point that the paper may have been exposed for a total of ten minutes, accumulated through all these manipulation and processing steps.
+From this point (fixation) the paper is no longer light sensitive and will not be affected by further exposure.
+It’s possible at this point that the paper may have been exposed for a total of ten minutes, accumulated through all these manipulation and processing steps.

-This may result in what’s termed a fogged print, or has received exposure on top of what was given in the enlarger.
+This may result in what’s termed a fogged print—a print that has received exposure on top of what was given in the enlarger.
 The result will be a murky, gray print.
-Sometimes the effect is so subtle, you may not establish this result as being caused by cumulative exposure.
+Sometimes the effect is so subtle, you may not identify this result as being caused by cumulative exposure.
 It is also incorrectly assumed that photographic paper is not sensitive at all to your safe lights.
 This is not correct.
 Leave the paper out long enough and it will fog.
 A fogged print looks dead and flat, with little contrast; this is a result you don’t want in your new darkroom.
-To get around this problem you need to do a Cumulative Exposure Effect Test.
+To get around this problem you need to do a cumulative exposure effect test.

-1. Position safe lights at a datum point, approximately 1.3 metres from the developer tray and using a 25 watt bulb.
+1. Position safe lights at a datum point, approximately 1.3 meters from the developer tray and using a 25 watt bulb.

 2. With white-lights and safe lights off, take a sheet of unexposed paper and process.
 This will yield a print of absolute white with no possibility of fogging from any light source.

 4. Calculate the following for the next step:

 - Your longest possible exposure, including possible dodging & burning time (e.g. 120 seconds)